News

 • December 9: Deadline for official registration to this seminar (exam registration, Prüfungsanmeldung).

-• December 9 - December 13: Make an appointment with your feedback-giver (as listed with each paper) to discuss your paper.
+• December 9 - December 13: Make an appointment with your supervisor (as listed with each paper) to discuss your paper.
 The purpose of this meeting is to ensure that you understood the paper correctly, and to ask questions about specific points.

 NOTE: The following deadlines marked with "(ca.)" are meant as a guideline.
 You are required to do these things, but if you do them 3-4 days earlier or later, that is no problem.